The Importance of Reader’s Reviews

 Solution: Read the series — Great!
 There’s nothing better than being sucked into a series.
 When you get to the end of the series, review the entire series at once.
-Write one review for the whole series, like this: “This is a review of the entire [name here] series: I found it amazing!”
-Then paste the review in each of the books’ review spaces, and leave your star ratings.
-Sure, that’s not the most detailed of review for each book, but you left a review, and that’s what matters most.
+Write one review for the whole series, like this: “This is a review of the entire [Title Here] series: I found it amazing!”
+Then paste the review in each of the individual books’ review spaces, and leave your star ratings.
+Sure, that’s not the most detailed of review for each book, but you left an honest review, and that’s what matters most.

 Problem: I got the book as a gift from my mom, so I can’t leave a review on Amazon.

 Solution: Not true!
-Amazon actually doesn’t care whether you purchased the product from them or not when you write your review.
-And, of course, Goodreads doesn’t have this problem.
+When it comes to reviews, Amazon doesn’t care whether you purchased the product from them.
+And, of course, Goodreads doesn’t have this problem at all.

 Problem: The author already has a million reviews (okay, 2000), and I feel like mine won’t matter at all.

 Solution: Not true!
-Sure, the review won’t matter as much to that author as your review will matter to the author who only has 48 (e.g., me), but it will still matter.
+Sure, the review won’t matter as much to that author as your review will matter to the author who only has 48, but it will still matter.
 But you should DEFINITELY leave a review to for the author who has 48.

 Problem: The author is with a major publisher, so who cares if I leave a review on Amazon or Goodreads?

 Solution: Also not true!
 For all the reasons that reviews matter to small-press and indie authors that Lauren discussed in her piece, they also matter to authors at major publishers.
-I have many friends who are midlist authors with big publishers, and they worry about getting dropped, about losing their relationship with the publisher, about not meeting sales quotas.
+I have many friends who are midlist authors with big publishers, and they worry about getting dropped by their publishers because of many reasons, including not meeting sales quotas.
 These authors need reviews, too.
+Reviews push sales.

 Problem: I forget.
 I’m in a hurry.
 I’m lazy.
 I’m eager to move on to the next book.

 Solution: Just do it.
-Just don’t write a tome when you write your review.
+You don’t have to write a tome when you write your review.
 A few words will do — and you can cut-and-paste that exact same review to Goodreads.
 Do it, and move on.

 In fact: Do you ever sit around at night wasting time on the internet?
 Like, during the “cat video” time of the day?
 That’s a great time to write a bunch of book reviews.
 Reminisce about the great books you’ve read lately.
 And make an author’s day.

-If you liked this story, please click the heart below so others can see it.
+If you liked this story, please clap so others can see it.